pnegus/yetanothermousereview/mouse/_posts/2025-01-04-the-rating-system.md

 Every product reviewed on this site will have ***two*** **overall scores**: an **objective** score and a **subjective** (preference) score.
 This score is taken as the floor of the average (to the nearest 1/2 star) score of the categories defined in the following subsections.

 For example, a mouse I do not personally enjoy using might have low subjective scores.
 However, if it is built well and has great sensor performance, it will still have a good objective score.
-This gives you, the reader and potential consumer, a better way to judge the merits of a product.
+This hopefully gives you, the reader and potential consumer, an optimal way to judge the merits of a product.

 ## Categories for Mice